Gaussian Process Bandit Optimization with Few Batches: SLOWLY GROWING NUMBER OF BATCHES

 This Lipschitz continuity property establishes that $f(x^\ast)=\max_{x\in\Xc}f(x)\leq\max_{\widetilde{x}\in\widetilde{\Xc}}f(\widetilde{x})+ O\big( \frac{L}{\sqrt T} \big)$, which implies that to convert the discrete-domain cumulative regret to the continuous domain, we only need to add $O(L\sqrt{T})$ to the upper bound in Theorem \ref{thm:bpe}, which has no impact on the scaling laws for fixed $L$.

-A more sophisticated approach to handling continuous domains is given in \cite{vakili21}, based on forming a fine discretization {\em purely for the theoretical analysis} and not for use by the algorithm itself.
-Such an approach can also be adopted here, and leads to a regret bound with the same scaling as the direct approach outlined above, i.e., $\Lambda=\Psi+\sqrt{d\log T + \log\frac{1}{\delta}}$ (in particular, see Remark 2 in \cite{vakili21}).\footnote{This is under the assumption that the algorithm can exactly optimize its acquisition function over the continuous domain, and in our case, also any sub-domain formed as a result of action elimination.} Since this approach amounts to a direct combination of our analysis and that in \cite{vakili21} but the latter is somewhat technical, we omit the details.
+A more sophisticated approach to handling continuous domains is given by \cite{Vakili21}, based on forming a fine discretization {\em purely for the theoretical analysis} and not for use by the algorithm itself.
+Such an approach can also be adopted here, and leads to a regret bound with the same scaling as the direct approach outlined above.\footnote{This is under the assumption that the algorithm can exactly optimize its acquisition function over the continuous domain, and over any sub-domain formed as a result of action elimination.
+While this is typically not to be expected in practice, our analysis also goes through essentially unchanged when the algorithm is only required to find a point whose posterior variance is within a constant factor (e.g., $\frac{1}{2}$) of the maximum.} The details of this approach are somewhat more technical than the basic approach above.
+In particular, as observed in \citep{Vakili21}, we need to not only establish that the discretization has a minimal impact on $f$, but also on the posterior mean.
+A slight difference compared to \citep{Vakili21} is that we additionally need to consider the impact of the discretization on the posterior standard deviation, since it is used in the elimination step of our algorithm.
+The full details be found in a recent paper that builds on our work while incorporating sparse GP approximations \citep{Vakili22}; the analysis therein equally applies to the case that an exact GP model is used.

-\section{Constant Number of Batches}
+\section{CONSTANT NUMBER OF BATCHES}

 While $B=O(\log\log T)$ is rather small, it is also of significant interest to understand scenarios where the number of batches is even further constrained.
 In this section, we consider the case that $B$ is a pre-specified constant (not depending on $T$).